 Students must maintain a minimum cumulative grade-point average (GPA) of 3.0.
 GPA’s are reviewed after the spring semester of each academic year.
 Students failing to achieve a minimum 3.0 GPA are given a Financial Aid Suspension status.
 The student is eligible to appeal the suspension.

-If the student fails to earn the minimum 3.0 cumulative GPA after one additional term, the student is placed on Financial Aid Suspension.
+If the student fails to earn the minimum 3.0 cumulative GPA after one additional semester, the student is placed on Financial Aid Suspension.
 The student is eligible to appeal the suspension.

-If the appeal is approved, the student is placed on Financial Aid Probation and must continue to earn a minimum 3.0 term GPA to continue making satisfactory progress toward a cumulative 3.0 GPA.
-3.0 term GPA is the minimum standard measurement for continuing progress.
-The student will need to earn higher than 3.0 term GPA(s) to correct deficiency.
+If the appeal is approved, the student is placed on Financial Aid Probation and must continue to earn a minimum 3.0 semester GPA to continue making satisfactory progress toward a cumulative 3.0 GPA.
+A 3.0 semester GPA is the minimum standard measurement for continuing progress.
+The student will need to earn higher than 3.0 semester GPA(s) to correct a deficiency.

-Student must successfully complete a minimum of 67 percent of units in which they enroll.
-Unit completion is reviewed after the spring semester of each academic year.
+Student must successfully complete a minimum of 67% of credit units in which they enroll.
+Credit unit completion is reviewed after the spring semester of each academic year.

-Grades of C, D, F, W (Withdraw), SP (Satisfactory Progress), and I (Incomplete) do not demonstrate satisfactory course completion.
+Grades of C, D, F, W (Withdraw), and I (Incomplete) do not demonstrate satisfactory course completion.
 Challenge exams and audited courses are not considered.
-Transfer credit that has been officially accepted to complete program requirements will demonstrate satisfactory course completion for quantitative measure (unit requirement) of Satisfactory Academic Progress, but will not figure into the 3.0 GPA qualitative measure requirement of Satisfactory Academic Progress.
+Transfer credit that has been officially accepted to complete program requirements will demonstrate satisfactory course completion for quantitative measure (unit requirement).
+All transfer credit received from other recognized entities will affect the 3.0 GPA qualitative measure requirement of Satisfactory Academic Progress.

-Students initially failing to complete 67 percent of their enrolled cumulative units will be given a Suspension.
+Students initially failing to complete 67% of their enrolled cumulative units will be given a Suspension.
 The student is eligible to appeal the suspension.

-If the appeal is approved, the student is placed on Financial Aid Probation and must continue making satisfactory progress in each subsequent term according to a specific plan of action determined for the student to reach the minimum qualitative requirement of 67 percent.
+If the appeal is approved, the student is placed on Financial Aid Probation and must continue making satisfactory progress in each subsequent semester, according to a specific plan of action determined for the student to reach the minimum qualitative requirement of 67%.

-Students on Financial Aid Probation failing to achieve prescribed unit requirement plan in a subsequent term will be given a Financial Aid Suspension.
-The student will not be eligible to receive financial aid until the successful completion of 67 percent of enrolled unit requirement is achieved.
+Students on Financial Aid Probation failing to achieve prescribed unit requirement plan in a subsequent semester will be placed on a Financial Aid Suspension.
+The student will not be eligible to receive financial aid until the successful completion of 67% of enrolled unit requirement is achieved.

 Maximum Time Frame Measure

-Before filing an appeal for reinstatement of financial aid, it is important the students seek assistance from an Academic Advisor in order to explore ways of eliminating unit deficiencies and to establish a realistic plan towards graduation.
-At the time of termination, the Financial Aid Office will provide the student with instructions on how to appeal.
-A copy of the appeal form can be obtained from the Financial Aid Office or on InsideCBU.
-When filing an appeal, make sure that a full explanation is provided, along with documentation, verifying the circumstances that led to the inability to meet the minimum progress requirements.
-It is important that a definite plan towards graduation is established.
+Before filing an appeal for reinstatement of financial aid, it is important the students seek assistance from an Academic Advisor to explore ways of eliminating unit deficiencies and to establish a realistic plan towards graduation.
+At the time of termination, the Financial Aid Office will provide the student instructions on how to appeal.
+A copy of the appeal form can be obtained from the Financial Aid Office or InsideCBU.
+When filing an appeal, the student must provide a full explanation, along with documentation, verifying the circumstances that led to the inability to meet the minimum progress requirements.
+The appeal should include a definitive plan towards graduation.
 An Academic Success Plan must be completed with the assistance of an Academic Advisor and submitted along with the letter of appeal.
 Should the appeal be approved, it is important that the Academic Success Plan be realistic as the ability to adhere to the plan will be closely monitored.
 Failure to follow the courses and units outlined may result in future denial of financial aid.